luiveldel/Recomendation-System/README.md

 # Recommendation system

-The aimed of this project is to work on a recommendation system.
+The aim of this project is to work on a recommendation system.

 I am going to apply statistical and machine learning methods to construct our own recommenders and evaluate which recommender performe the best.